 Side note about this engineering: Glyphosate acts by inhibiting an enzyme that is required for the manufacture of three amino acids, which plants need to make key metabolites.
 The gene for resistance to glyphosate (derived from a bacterium!) enables the synthesis of these amino acids via a pathway that doesn't require that enzyme, and hence plants can tolerate exposure to the herbicide.
 [Science 25 May '07]

 As of 2011, about 95% of US soybean acreage was planted with beans that were engineered in this way.
 By 2006, 80% of the global total of GMO acreage was engineered for herbicide resistance [ibid.].
 While use of such plants can make life easier for farmers -- and seems to encourage use of conservation tillage, since weed control via herbicides might be simplified when growing herbicide-resistant crops -- there are concerns associated with use of these plants as well.
 One concern involves indirect non-target effects that may influence monarch butterflies.
 The larvae of these butterflies depend in summer on milkweed -- it is their obligate larval host (they eat only milkweed).
 Populations of monarchs have decreased by ~ 50% in recent years, coinciding with the planting of herbicide resistant crops, such as soybeans.
 Milkweed is a plant that is hard to control by tilling, but it is sensitive to glyphosate herbicides, so its abundance has been reduced in recent years.
 The butterflies are also challenged by deforestation in their wintering grounds in Mexico, however; the decline in their populations cannot be attributed clearly to the expanded use of herbicide resistant crops and the consequent increase in use of glyphosate.
 Concern about these genes escaping to weeds (weeds that are closely related to the crop plant -- the genes would move, primarily, in pollen) is quite real! -- and, obviously, herbicide-resistant weeds are not desirable from the farmer's perspective.
 Not only might the genes escape to weeds, but they may also escape to (and contaminate) non-GMO varieties of the same crop.
 Some crops, such as cotton, are self-fertilizing, in which case this isn’t a concern, but many others are NOT self-pollinating.
-Those that are wind-pollinated are particularly of concern, since that pollen can move very readily from one area to another.
+Those that are wind- or insect-pollinated are particularly of concern, since that pollen can move very readily from one area to another.
 While it was thought, initially, that there was little movement of pollen from crop plants to weedy relatives, studies using marker genes have now demonstrated that this movement is more common than had been anticipated, validating concerns about the development of herbicide resistant super-weeds.